acidbubbles/vam-keybindings/README.md

 This plugin is still being actively developed!
 Here are some gotchas:

 - `Draw UI On Top` _must_ be enabled for the fuzzy find UI to work.
-- A lot of keybindings are controlled by Virt-A-Mate.
-The next version will allow Keybindings to take control over those shortcuts too, thanks to [Meshed being very responsive](https://hub.virtamate.com/threads/1-20-1-6-ability-to-disable-or-override-built-in-shortcuts-quick-win.3841/#post-9675)!
-- Not all useful commands have been implemented, let me know if some of your favorites might be missing!
-Naming is also subject to change.
-- Opened plugin UIs will not be closed, and will therefore stack.

 ## Integrating your plugins